 At Gepp Solicitors, we handle all types of employment law matter, from everyday workplace advice to complex Employment Tribunal claims.
 We have particular expertise helping employees settle disputes using confidential settlements.

 Your case will always been overseen by a senior lawyer with specific experience in the issues you are facing.
 Our employment team is led by Alexandra Dean, a Partner in our firm with 20 years of experience.
-Alex and Inbar Rabinovitz (a solicitor within our team) are members of the Employment Lawyers Association, an organisation which promotes principles of best practice within employment law teams.
+Alex is a member of the Employment Lawyers Association, an organisation which promotes principles of best practice within employment law teams.